akeneo/pim-api-docs/content/concepts/asset-manager.md

 :::

 For the `mode`, you can decide between two values:
-- `add`: this mode allows you to add the new assets inside the asset collection attribute.
+- `add`: this mode allows you to add the new assets to the asset collection attribute.
 They will appear after all the assets already existing in the attribute.
 - `replace`: this mode allows you to replace all the previously existing assets by the new ones, within the asset collection attribute.

 #### Example